Isle of Thanet Electric Tramways

 Isle of Thanet Tramways black employee

-Yet another blow-up of the staff photo above, showing a gentleman wearing a trilby, who appears to be of African extraction.
+Yet another blow-up of the staff photograph above, showing a gentleman wearing a trilby, who appears to be of African extraction.
 This is in fact the only photo of a British Tramway system that I am aware of, which clearly shows a tramwayman of non-European origin.

 Isle of Thanet Electric Tramways Tram No 42 and crew

-A motorman and conductor stand with Tramcar No 42 on a Top Rd working — photo undated, but probably taken in the mid 1920s given that this vehicle was fully vestibuled and converted to one-man operation (as shown here) in the early 1920s.
+A motorman and a conductor stand with Tramcar No 42 on a Top Road working — photo undated, but probably taken in the mid 1920s given that this vehicle was fully vestibuled and converted to one-man operation (as shown here) in the early 1920s.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Isle of Thanet Electric Tramways Tram No 42 and crew